Understanding the Long View of the African Diaspora

 Vice President for Education Programs, National Humanities Center

-Assistant Director of the Ruth J. Simmons Center for Race and Justice; Assistant Professor of History, Prairie View A&M University
+Assistant Director of the Ruth J. Simmons Center for Race and Justice; Associate Professor of History, Prairie View A&M University

 Education Projects Manager, National Humanities Center